appdev-lessons/sinatra-exchange-rates/content.md

 <div class="bg-blue-100 py-1 px-5" markdown="1">

-The exchangerate.host API requires an API access key.
+The [exchangerate.host API](https://exchangerate.host/) requires an API access key.
 There is a free tier that you will need to sign up for an use in your app.

-[Here is a quick video](https://share.descript.com/view/wK0XpujLtJy) demonstrating how to get your own API key and store it securely in your GitHub ENV variables.
+[Follow the link to the exchangerate.host API, then watch and follow along with this video](https://share.descript.com/view/wK0XpujLtJy) demonstrating how to get your own API key and store it securely in your GitHub ENV variables.
 Anytime you need an API key for a given service, the steps will be similar, so get some practice now getting your key and adding it the repository before continuing.
 </div>

 ## Guidelines